Shopify/polaris/polaris.shopify.com/src/posts/with-interactive-example/1-intro.md

-# Blog post
+# Mixed post

-Let me show you something interesting...
+This post starts out with some markdown.